 laying sheets of plastic on the bed for a week or more.
 After planting cold-sensitive plants, cover them with "a cloche,

 cold frame is "a shallow, unheated box with a transparent cover," Beth Berlin, an educator with the University of

 Minnesota Extension, explains.
 Plants in a cold frame can bask in the sun's heat and still be protected from cold.

 You can build a cold frame right over your bed.
 Learn how with this guide:

-How to Build Your Own Raised-Bed Cloche (cold frame) by Sam D. Angima and Bill Biernacki of Oregon State University.
+How to Build Your Own Raised-Bed Cloche (a cloche is similar to cold frame) by Sam D. Angima and Bill Biernacki of Oregon State University.